hirosystems/docs/clarinet-static-analysis.md

 ## Check-Checker

 The check-checker is a static analysis pass you can use to help find potential vulnerabilities in your contracts.
-To enable this pass, add the following to your Clarinet.toml file:
+To enable this pass, add the following lines to your Clarinet.toml file:

 ```toml
 [repl.analysis]